akka/alpakka/docs/src/main/paradox/data-transformations/xml.md

 ## XML Subslice

-Use @scaladoc[XmlParsing.subslice](akka.stream.alpakka.xml.scaladsl.XmlParsing$) to filter out all elements not corresponding to a certain path.
+Use @apidoc[XmlParsing.subslice](XmlParsing$) to filter out all elements not corresponding to a certain path.

 Scala
 : @@snip [snip](/xml/src/test/scala/docs/scaladsl/XmlSubsliceSpec.scala) { #subslice }